policykit/policykit/docs/source/sample_policies.rst

     new_wallet = proposal.data.get("new_wallet")
     if not new_wallet:
-      debug("wallet was removed, no need to vote") return PASSED
+      logger.info("wallet was removed, no need to vote") return PASSED